General Data Protection Regulations

-As a university we use personal information to conduct research to improve health, care and services in addition to non-health related research that may use people’s data.
-As a publicly-funded organisation, we have to ensure that it is in the public interest, or for our legitimate purposes when we use personally-identifiable information from people who have agreed to take part in research.
+As a university we use personally-identifiable information to conduct research to improve health, care and services.
+As a publicly-funded organisation, we have to ensure that it is in the public interest when we use personally-identifiable information from people who have agreed to take part in research.
 This means that when you agree to take part in a research study, we will use your data in the ways needed to conduct and analyse the research study.
-Your rights to access, change or move your information are limited, because of exceptions applicable to some types of research, and also because we need to manage your information in specific ways in order for the research to be reliable and accurate.
+Your usual statutory rights to access, change or move your information are limited, because of exceptions applicable to some types of research, and also because we need to manage your information in specific ways in order for the research to be reliable and accurate.
 If you withdraw from the study, we will keep the information about you that we have already obtained.
 To safeguard your rights, we will use the minimum personally-identifiable information possible.

-For non-health related research we will conduct scientific research in compliance with the law and the recommendations and guidance published by the UK Information Commissioners Office.
-Broadly speaking this will follow similar rules to health and care research but does not meet the definition of public interest.
-In this case we will be holding and using your data for what is known as Legitimate Purposes.
+We will conduct scientific research in compliance with the law and the recommendations and guidance published by the UK Inforation Commissioners Office (ICO).
+[This will follow similar rules to health and care research but may not meet the defination of the College's public interest task.
+In such cases we will be holding and using your data for what are deemed our "legitimate interests".

-When you agree to take part in a non-health research study, the information you provide may be shared with researchers running other research studies in this organisation and in other organisations.
-These organisations may be universities or companies involved in similar research in this country or abroad.
+When you agree to take part in a research study, the information you provide may be shared with researchers running other research studies in this organisation and in other organisations.
+These organisations may be Universities or Companies involved in similar research in this country or abroad.
 However, we will take such steps as are ethical, appropriate, and in line with the law and CIO Guidance, to minimise the personal aspect of the data in both processing and sharing it insofar as the research allows it.